-As outlined in section~\ref{sec:C4_simulation}, the simulation starts with the generated MC particles whose interaction with the material is simulated by Geant4~\cite{Agostinelli:2002hh}, and ends with a list of raw strips, equivalent to the output of the unpacker of the real data.
-Geant4 produces a set of small groups of ionized charges along the track that are then drifted in a simplified electromagnetic field towards the electrodes on both sensor sides.
+As outlined in section~\ref{sec:C4_simulation}, the simulation starts from generated MC particles, whose interaction with the material is simulated by Geant4~\cite{Agostinelli:2002hh}, and ends with a list of raw strips, equivalent to the output of the unpacker on the real data.
+The sensor response is obtained by producing a set of small groups of ionization charges along the track, that are then drifted in a simplified electrical and magnetic field towards the electrodes on both sensor sides reaching the collection implants.
 The charge collected on the implants is coupled to the nearby floating and readout strips, to simulate the charge sharing.
-A calibration of the charge sharing parameters as well as of the strip gain was performed using test-beam data.
-This simplified model allows to get a fair agreement for cluster charge signal-to-noise ratio, but underestimates the size of the clusters with respect to data.
-A study is ongoing with a re-parameterization of the charge sharing variables and a re-calibration with data in order to improve the agreement in the cluster charge and, more importantly, to increase the cluster size and achieve an agreement withing $2\%$ with data.
+No weighting field is used to model signal induction during charge drift.
+The APV response is then simulated, including the strip gain, while the electronic noise is taken directly from random trigger data in run-dependent simulations.
+Neither \gls{common-mode noise} correction, nor the \acrshort{FIR} are simulated.
+The calibration of the charge sharing parameters as well as of the strip gain was performed using test-beam data.
+This simplified model provides a fair agreement for cluster charge signal-to-noise ratio, but underestimates the size of the clusters with respect to data.
+A study is ongoing with a re-parameterization of the charge sharing variables and a re-calibration with data in order to improve the agreement in the cluster charge and cluster size.